graeme-winter/dials_tutorials/CCP4-DLS-2025/dui2-processing.md

 ## Indexing

 Click the "index" button to set up a `dials.index` job.
-By default this will find a $P\ 1$ cell, using the 3D FFT algorithm.
+By default this will find a P1 cell, using the 3D FFT algorithm.
 This is fine for our purposes, but feel free to experiment with the other settings.
 If a job goes wrong you can always click back to the `find_spots` node on the history tree and start a new "index" job from that point.

 It is worth taking a moment to read the output in the "Log" tab once the job completes.
 The program runs through a few stages: